 Singapore (liberal migration rules) Until recently, Singapore was rated as an emerging economy.
-Now a developed nation, this city-state is unusual in many respects.
-Among its 5 million people there is great ethnic diversity due to its past as a British colonial port and subsequent transformation into the world's fourth-largest financial centre.
+Now a high-income nation, this city-state is unusual in many respects.
+Among its 5.7 million people there is great ethnic diversity partly due to its past as a British colonial port and subsequent transformation into the world's fourth-largest financial centre.
 Many global businesses and institutions have located their Asia-Pacific head offices in Singapore, including Credit Suisse and the International Baccalaureate.
 Many foreign workers and their families have relocated there and, as a result, Singapore has many international schools.
 Japan (stricter migration rules) Less than 2 per cent of the Japanese population is foreign or foreign-born.
-Despite the growing status of Japan as a major global hub from the 1960s onwards, migration rules have made it tough for newcomers to settle permanently.
-In 2016 Japan granted asylum to just 28 refugees.
+Despite the growing status of Japan as a major global hub from the 1960s onwards, migration rules have until very recently made it tough for newcomers to settle permanently.
 Nationality law makes the acquisition of Japanese citizenship by resident foreigners an elusive goal (the long-term pass-or-go-home test has a success rate of less than 1 per cent).
 Japan faces the challenge of an ageing population, however.
 There will be three workers per two retirees by 2060.
-Many people think that Japan's government will need to loosen its grip on immigration.
+In 2021, farming and construction workers, mainly from Vietnam and China, were told they can now renew their visas indefinitely and bring their families to Japan.
+This signals a change in direction for Japanese immigration rules.
 Australia (stricter migration rules) While Singapore has a high percentage of foreign workers, the proportion found in Australia is lower due to a recent history of restrictive migration policies.
 The country currently operates a points system for economic migrants called the Migration Programme.
-In 2013, only 190,000 economic migrants were granted access to Australia (this figure included the dependants of skilled foreign workers already living there).
+In 2018, only 160,000 economic migrants were granted access to Australia (this figure included the dependants of skilled foreign workers already living there).
 The top five source countries were India, China, the UK, the Philippines and Pakistan.
 Until 1973, Australia's government selected migrants largely on a racial and ethnic basis.
 This was sometimes called the 'White Australia' policy.